Coronavirus: Auckland's Glendowie College closed after positive Covid-19 test

 Parents were told in a letter that the school would be closed for 72 hours, starting Monday, while close contacts were traced and put into self isolation.
 Casual contacts would also be advised about what to do if they became unwell.

-It's the third Auckland school closure announced today, after a father of a Mt Roskill Grammar School student and a staff member at Mt Albert's Marist College were both confirmed to have Covid-19.
+It's the second Auckland school closure announced today after a staff member at Mt Albert's Marist College was confirmed to have Covid-19.

-All three schools are closed for 72 hours and will be thoroughly cleaned before reopening on Thursday.
+Both schools are closed for 72 hours and will be thoroughly cleaned before they are expected to reopen on Thursday.

+A father of a Mt Roskill Grammar School student has also tested positive for the virus but the Ministry has not announced plans to close that school.

 READ MORE